dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 A few built-in functions are available.
 They are intended for **low-level tinkering**.

-You may want to get familiar with [VM's memory map](https://github.com/duckyPad/DuckStack)
+You might want to get familiar with [VM's memory map](https://duckypad.github.io/DuckStack/)

 ### `PEEK8(addr)`